RoboticCat7000/Collatz-Conjecture/README.md

 # Collatz-Conjecture
-A demostration of the collatz conjecture
+A demonstration of the collatz conjecture